 Drivers of Fragility and Conflict

-A lack of inclusive institutions to mediate demand for power and wealth-sharing, especially between the center and the periphery, has been the underlying source of fragility and conflict in Sudan.
-Inequalities in allocation of public resources and in access to natural resources are the main drivers of conflict, feeding into a potent mix of ideology, ethnicity and socio-economic marginalization that threatens to pull the country further apart.
-Denial of or lack of access to public funds or services is no longer perceived as simply a result of poor governance, bureaucracy or lack of efficiency, but as marginalization by central authorities against ethnically different peripheral communities
+The near absence of inclusive public institutions that can adequately mediate demand for power and wealth sharing between the center and the periphery, has been an underlying source of fragility and conflict in Sudan.
+The unequal allocation of public resources and access to natural resources are main drivers of conflict, feeding into a potent mix of ideology, ethnicity and socio-economic marginalization that threatens to pull the country further apart.

 The secession of South Sudan induced multiple economic shocks.
 The most important and immediate was the loss of the oil revenue which accounted for over half of government revenues and 95% of exports.
 This has left huge macro-economic and fiscal challenges with economic growth rates plummeting, rising consumer price inflation together with increased fuel prices which triggered country wide protests in September 2013.